-It's time to start planning your Thanksgiving menu and there's no better place to start than with the main event.
-Here, Curtis Stone shares a recipe for spiced-up turkey, as well as his tips for ensuring a juicy, delicious bird.
+It's time to start prepping your Thanksgiving menu and there's no better place to start than with the main event.
+Here, Curtis Stone shares his recipe for a spiced-up Cajun-style turkey — and a step-by-step formula for ensuring a juicy, delicious bird.

 Tips for a juicy turkey